-With the implementation of Mitigation Measures AG-1b and AG-2, the project applicant would be required to adhere to the terms of the comprehensive reclamation plan that would restore the project site to preexisting (pre-project) conditions following decommissioning of the project (after use for solar generation activities) and implement a pest management plan.
+With the implementation of Mitigation Measures AG-1b and AG-2, the project applicant would be required to adhere to the terms of the comprehensive reclamation plan that would restore the project site (southern parcel only) to preexisting (pre-project) conditions following decommissioning of the project (after use for solar generation activities) and implement a pest management plan.
 Compliance with these measures would reduce this impact to a level less than significant.

-As required by Mitigation Measure AG-1b, the project applicant shall adhere to the terms of the site reclamation plans that is required to be submitted to Imperial County to return the property to its existing condition.
+As required by Mitigation Measure AG-1b, the project applicant shall adhere to the terms of the site reclamation plans that is required to be submitted to Imperial County to return the property (southern parcel only) to its existing condition.
+The reclamation plan shall specify that, for the northern parcel, only decommissioning is required (no reclamation or restoration is needed), as this parcel is currently utilized, in part, by the Midway Substation, has not been farmed for over 10 years and would continue in this current condition should the solar facility be removed.
 In any land restoration project, it is necessary to minimize disruption to topsoil or stockpiled topsoil for later use during restoration following project decommissioning.
 With the implementation of the project, it is possible that the physical and chemical makeup of the soil materials within the upper soil horizon may change during construction and associated stockpiling operations.
 Improper soil stockpiling and management of the stockpiles could result in increased decomposition of soil organic materials, increased leaching of plant-available nitrogen, and depletion of soil biota communities (e.g., Rhizobium or Frankia).
 Each of these circumstances could have an adverse effect on the future productivity of the restored soils.
 Any reductions in agricultural productivity could significantly limit the types of crops (e.g., deeper rooting crops, orchards, etc.) that may be grown within the project site in the future.
 This is considered a significant impact attributable to the project; however, implementation of Mitigation Measure AG-1b would reduce this impact to a level less than significant.

 With mitigation, issues related to the conversion of Important Farmland to non-agricultural use would be mitigated and reduced to a less than significant level.
 Operation of the project, subject to the approval of a CUP, would generally be consistent with applicable federal, state, regional, and local plans and policies.
-Following the proposed use (e.g., solar facilities), the project would be decommissioned and the project site would be restored to preexisting (pre-project) conditions.
+Following the proposed use (e.g., solar facilities), the project would be decommissioned and the southern parcel of the project site would be restored to preexisting (pre-project) conditions.
 Based on these circumstances, the project would not result in any residual significant and unmitigable impacts on agricultural resources.
-This page is intentionally blank.